mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 Upon completion of this course, students should be able to:

 * Version control software / firmware development using `git`.
+* Use an Integrated Development Environment (IDE) for firmware development.
+* Describe hardware using a Devicetree hierarchical data structure.
 * Develop firmware using Zephyr as a bare-metal super-loop and a Realtime Operating System (RTOS)
 * Implement state machines and generate state diagrams using the Unified Modeling Language (UML).
 * Utilize callbacks / interupt service routines for realtime event detection and response.
+* Utilize threads and work queues.
 * Develop firmware to control common periperals, including GPIO, ADC and PWM.
-* Use different data encoding and communication protocols, including UART, I2C, SPI, and BLE.
+* Use different serial communication protocols, including UART, I2C, SPI, and BLE.
 * Utilize firmware logging at different levels.
-* Test firmware implementation on the `nRF52833DK` using electronic bench equipment and generate technical reports with critical data analysis.
+* Test firmware implementation on the `nRF52833DK` using electronic bench equipment and generate technical reports with data analysis for device verification.
-* Debug firmware using a JTAG debugger.
 * Develop firmware with workflows that adhere to relevant industry and safety standards (e.g., UL, IEC60601, IEC62304) for FDA 510k clearance.

 ## Prerequisites